CCA-Public/scope/CONTRIBUTING.md

 #### Exceptions

-Archivematica ignores the PEP8 rule concerning line length; lines longer than 80 characters are acceptable.
+SCOPE ignores the PEP8 rule concerning line length; lines longer than 80 characters are acceptable.
 This is error "501", for the purposes of silencing it in flake8 or other linting tools.

 #### Working with legacy code

-Older portions of the Archivematica codebase don't always conform to PEP8 rules; the codebase is slowly transitioning to PEP8 style.
+Older portions of the codebase don't always conform to PEP8 rules; the codebase is slowly transitioning to PEP8 style.
 Don't worry about rewriting existing code to conform to the guidelines when adding new code; however, if possible, it's great if your new code does conform.

 When working in sections of code that don't conform to PEP8, it's okay to relax a few PEP8 rules in order to match existing code.